Della Torre: Other namesakes

-Other families took on the name della Torre (or German von Thurn) without being male descendants of the Milan family (like the countess Alexandrine von Taxis in 1650, changing her family name to Thurn und Taxis, or cardinal Carlo Rezzonico, who in 1758 became Pope Clement XIII).
-Although both of these two families had similar names and both later belonged to the German and Austrian nobility, they were not to be confused, as they are related only through the female line, and as such, were not agnatically part of the same noble House.
-Their cognatic cousins, the House of Thurn und Taxis were raised to the dignity of Reichsfürst in 1695 by Leopold I, Holy Roman Emperor, only to be mediatised in 1806 after the dissolution of the Holy Roman Empire.
+Other families took on the name della Torre (or German von Thurn) without being male descendants of the Milan family like the countess Alexandrine von Taxis in 1650, changing the family name of her late husband's (and her son's) family to Thurn und Taxis, after having commissioned dubious genealogical derivations, primarily to acquire an illustrious lineage after being created counts, with according additions to the coat of arms, or cardinal Carlo Rezzonico, who in 1758 became Pope Clement XIII and who pursued similar motives with his adopted surname.
+It cannot even be conclusively proven that either family descended from the della Torre, even through the female line.
+The House of Thurn und Taxis was raised to the dignity of Prince of the Holy Roman Empire in 1695 by Leopold I, Holy Roman Emperor, only to be mediatised in 1806 after the dissolution of the Holy Roman Empire.